Nuzzle and Scratch

-Nuzzle and Scratch is a British children's television programme, shown on CBeebies from 1 Sep 2008 and ran for three series with two spin offs up to 4 Mar 2011.
-The show also aired on Disney Channel preschool block Playhouse Disney in the United States as well as the international CBeebies channels in Poland and Australia.
-They showed two spin offs Hoof And Safety and Frock And Roll.
+Nuzzle and Scratch is a British children's television programme, shown on CBeebies from 1 September 2008, that ran for three series with two spin offs up to 4 March 2011.
+The show also aired on the international CBeebies channels in Poland and Australia.
+They showed two spin offs, Hoof And Safety, and Frock And Roll.
 The show aired on CBeebies in the UK.

 It stars two eponymous puppet alpacas created and developed by Barry Quinn and Alan Robinson and written by various writers.

 Information

-The show starts with a beautiful scene of the Andes which is where Nuzzle and Scratch are originally from: (We're from high up in the Andes, we've got hooves instead of handies) Each episode follows the same format, Nuzzle and Scratch work for '2 by 2, The Any Animal Agency'. run by The Boss, a tough-talking girl.
+The show starts with a beautiful scene of the Andes which is where Nuzzle and Scratch are originally from: (We're alpacas from the Andes, we've got hooves instead of handies) Each episode follows the same format, Nuzzle and Scratch work for '2 by 2, The Any Animal Agency'. run by The Boss, a tough-talking girl.
 She receives a phone call from someone who is in desperate need of some assistance.
 Unfortunately all her hard working animals are out already and the only free hands (or hooves) available are the two alpacas Nuzzle and Scratch.
 The Boss knows they aren't any good so is reluctant to send them, but there is usually some misunderstanding over the phone and they end up getting the job.
 Nuzzle and Scratch mess up and the person rings the Boss to complain.
 She convinces them to 'give them another chance' and Nuzzle and Scratch normally turn things around and really impress the person who hired them.
 They often win a rosette or get offered a permanent job but refuse leading them to go on their next assignment.

 Nuzzle and Scratch like to climb mountains and will go up anything that looks like a mountain e.g. piles of clothes.
 However, Nuzzle is scared of heights and when he climbs to the top he gets scared and Scratch has to save him.

 Alpacas like to herd.
 When Nuzzle and Scratch see a lot of things, or if they get scared, they say 'herd up' and begin herding.

 At some point in the episode, someone will say that they need to 'start from Scratch'.
 Nuzzle gets upset about this and asks why can't they start from Nuzzle.
 Usually the person is very confused but agrees to 'start from Nuzzle' instead.
 In the painting and decorating episode, Scratch complains that they always 'start from Nuzzle', and they actually do 'start from Scratch'.

 Nuzzle and Scratch have some catchphrases:- 'Is it snack time yet?', 'No job's too easy', 'Working can be fun'.

 Both Nuzzle and Scratch are completely distinct in thoughts and are actually opposites of each other:

-Nuzzle is neat, quiet, shy, nervous, and easily scared, as well as cautious.
+Nuzzle is neat, quiet, shy, nervous, and cautious.

-Scratch is silly, loud, friendly, free-spirited, energetic, and optimistic.
+Scratch is silly, loud, friendly, energetic, and optimistic.